civisanalytics/civis-python/docs/parallel.rst

     # out-of-order results can be re-associated with their inputs.
     futures = {submit(*a): a for a in args}

+    # Importantly, this Python code at this juncture is *not* blocked,
+    # while the Civis Platform jobs launched above are running (some of them
+    # may finish at any point).
+If desired for your application,
+    # you can execute any other Python code before needing to handle these jobs
+    # via `futures`.

     for future in concurrent.futures.as_completed(futures):
         num1, num2 = futures[future]
         run = future.result()  # blocks until this one job is done print(f"({num1}, {num2}) finished with state {run.state}")

-:func:`~civis.utils.run_job` is a convenience wrapper that starts a run for an existing job and hands back a :class:`~civis.futures.CivisFuture`.
+:func:`civis.utils.run_job <civis.utils.run_job>` is a convenience wrapper that starts a run for an existing job and hands back a :class:`~civis.futures.CivisFuture`.
 :func:`python:concurrent.futures.as_completed` gives you
 each result as soon